Home » WordPress Tutorials » Customization » How to Add Related Posts to WordPress

 When showing related posts by taxonomy, in WordPress, this could be either a category or a tag.

 For example, if you are writing an article about the president of the USA, the article’s write categorization will probably be under the “politics” category.
-Then again, if you are showing all the related posts from the category politics, what the consumers will see, is not required to be related with the president of the USA, nor with the content of the present article.
+Then again, if you are showing all the related posts from the category politics, what the consumers will see, is not required to be related to the president of the USA, nor to the content of the present article.

 Thus, you might want to use another way to group and filter the related posts below your articles.